neondatabase/website/content/docs/manage/projects.md

 isDraft: true
 ---

+## About projects

+A project is the top-level object in the Neon object hierarchy.
 A Neon account can have multiple projects.

-Each Neon project is created with a dedicated Neon compute instance.
-During the Technical Preview, a Neon compute instance is deployed with PostgreSQL 14.5, 1 vCPU, and 256MB of RAM.
-If preferred, you can select PostgreSQL 15 during project creation.
-For more information about limits associated with Neon's Technical Preview, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier).

-A project is the top-level object in the Neon object hierarchy.

-Each Neon project is created with a branch called `main`, which is the project's root branch.
-A project may contain additional branches created from the root branch or from a previously created branch.
+Each Neon project is created with a root branch called `main`.
+A project may contain additional child branches created from the root branch or from a previously created branch.
 For information about Neon's branching feature, see [Branching](../../conceptual-guides/branching).

 A project's root branch is created with a default database, also called `main`.
 This database and all databases created in Neon contain a `public` schema.
 Tables and other objects are created in the `public` schema by default.
 For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

+A Neon project's root branch has a dedicated Neon compute instance.
+In Neon's Technical Preview Free Tier, a Neon compute instance is deployed with PostgreSQL 15, 1 vCPU, and 256MB of RAM.
+For more information about limits associated with Neon's Technical Preview, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier).

 A project is created with two database users by default: